-Each AP has another installation method to fix the AP.
+Each AP has another installation method to affix the AP onto something, like a wall.
 A wall mount panel can be found in the package.

 The following steps show how to mount the AP on the wall:

 Step 1: Remove DIN-Rail kit.